Post-Operative Care for a Quicker, More Successful Recovery

 How can I manage any swelling or discomfort after my dental implant procedure?

 Swelling is common in the days following treatment.
-You can reduce it by applying a cold compress to the face and gums.
-Do not apply ice directly to your skin for prolonged periods as this can cause damage, especially while you’re still numb from your procedure.
+To reduce the swelling, apply a cold compress to the face and gums.
+Don’t apply ice directly to your skin for prolonged periods as this can cause damage, especially while you’re still numb from your procedure.

 If over-the-counter pain relievers are unsafe for you to take, let Dr. Stockdale know.
 He can recommend alternative solutions if necessary.
-In the unlikely event that you experience serious pain during recovery, contact our practice so that we can investigate the cause and provide relief.
+Although some pain and discomfort for the first week or so following the treatment, it shouldn’t be severe or prolonged.
+If you notice pain that doesn’t seem to go away or severe pain that medication can’t help with, contact our Rancho Cucamonga dental practice at (909) 297-1921 so that we can investigate the cause and provide relief.

 What foods are safe for me to eat during my recovery?

-While you’re healing from an implant procedure, there are plenty of soft foods to enjoy that won’t require much chewing.
+During your healing period, Dr. Stockdale will provide you with the aftercare instructions as well as foods you can eat and foods to avoid.
+There are plenty of soft foods to enjoy that won’t require much chewing.
 Here are a few suggestions of foods to eat while your implants heal:

 - Soft fruits like bananas and berries